codeTrackLift/xchange/README.md

 ## About
 This is the MIT xPRO Full Stack Coding Bootcamp Front End Project, starter code was provided.

-The project is a functional, fully responsive, and mobile first web application that allows users to create bank accounts, make deposits and withdrawals, and review user data and transaction history.
+The project is a functional, fully responsive, and mobile first web application that allows users to create bank accounts, make transactions, and review user data.
 This application uses local and session storage to simulate a back-end database.

 > Project Requirements: